Read WOLF'S HEAD issue 12 of the comic book series for free on the Internet Archive

 Elevator Pitch

 “Faced with the disappearance of Billy, a homeless man determined to find the lost gold rumored to be hidden within Alaska’s abandoned Safeguard Missile Complex, Lauren Greene sets out to find him — along with her dog Sankō and the young Artificial Intelligence they’ve sworn to protect.
 She must proceed carefully; Lauren has managed to stay under the radar of the corporate forces that created the AI, and she can’t risk doing anything to change that.
 Her search leads them deep into the eerie, shadowed relic of Safeguard.
 Inside, Lauren uncovers more than treasure: she comes face-to-face with a nightmarish creature that should not exist.
-Caught between immediate dangers lurking underground and the ever-present, distant threat of pursuers watching from the shadows, Lauren must navigate a daunting path to protect those she loves.”Key Links
+Caught between immediate dangers lurking underground and the ever-present, distant threat of pursuers watching from the shadows, Lauren must navigate a daunting path to protect those she loves.”HORROR

 Here are all of the key links:- Internet Archive link for WOLF’S HEAD Issue 12: https://archive.org/details/wolfs-head-012-by-von-allan/